Hampus-Gstack/capitalfirm/README.md

 ## Support

-For questions or support, please contact us at info@capitalfirm.com
+For questions or support, please contact us at info@cursuscapital.co

 ## License